Best laptop stand

-Using a laptop or mobile workstation all day at your office desk (or even at a standing desk for that matter) can hurt your neck as you often have to bend down or even forward just to see the screen.
+Using a laptop or mobile workstation all day at your office desk (or even at a standing desk) can hurt your neck as you often have to bend down or even forward to see the screen.
 This is why many users prefer to lift their laptops up off their desks using a laptop stand.

 To this end, we’ve picked out five of the best laptop stands on the market today that are compatible with a wide range of laptops.

-- Also check out our roundup of the best standing desk
+- Also check out our roundup of the best standing desk.

 While the base has a length of 7.8 inches (198mm) and a width of 9.9 inches (251mm), the stand’s laptop tray is 8.8 inches (223mm) long and 11.6 inches (294mm) wide.
 The Brocoon Laptop Stand is also 10.2 inches (259mm) tall when extended and weighs 3lbs (1.36kg).

-This laptop stand features a cutout in the tray to provide airflow to your laptop but there is also a second cutout in its hinge that can be used for running wires.
+This laptop stand features a cutout in the tray to provide airflow to your laptop, but there is also a second cutout in its hinge that can be used for running wires.
 Additionally, the base plate features a recessed area under the tray where you can keep your headphones or other business accessories while working.
-There are also two hooks at the base of the tray and rubber pads to prevent your laptop from sliding off the stand while its rubber feet prevent it from moving on your desk or table.
+There are also two hooks at the base of the tray and rubber pads to prevent your laptop from sliding off the stand, while its rubber feet prevent it from moving on your desk or table.

-The Besign LSX3 Aluminum Laptop Stand, which is available in either grey or black, is compatible with 10 to 15.6-inch laptops and can hold devices that weigh up to 8.8lbs (3.9kg).
-Although the base has a length of 8.8 inches (225mm) and a width of 7.4 inches (190mm), the laptop tray is actually quite a bit larger with a length of 11.4 inches (290mm) and a width of 9.6 inches (245mm).
+The Besign LSX3 Aluminum Laptop Stand, available in either grey or black, is compatible with 10 to 15.6-inch laptops and can hold devices weighing up to 8.8lbs (3.9kg).
+Although the base has a length of 8.8 inches (225mm) and a width of 7.4 inches (190mm), the laptop tray is quite a bit larger, with a length of 11.4 inches (290mm) and a width of 9.6 inches (245mm).
 The centerpiece has a maximum height of 7.65 inches (195mm) and a minimum height of 4.92 inches (125mm).

 Although many of the laptop stands you’ll find online are quite affordable, it still pays to do a bit of research, look over your devices and think about your use cases before investing in one.